mmr116/terraform-mongodb-atlas-deployment-azure/README.md

 Secrets Management: Secrets required for deployment, such as MongoDB Atlas Organization ID and MongoDB Atlas API Keys, are stored in Azure Key Vault.

 Access Permissions: An Azure Service Principal is utilized to access the secrets stored in Azure Key Vault.
 It requires the "Key Vault Secrets User" role access on the Azure Key Vault.

-Configuration.
-Before deploying, ensure you have the necessary values associated with the Service Principal and Azure Subscription in the terraform.tfvars file.
+Configuration: Before deploying, ensure you have the necessary values associated with the Service Principal and Azure Subscription in the terraform.tfvars file.
 Here are the required variables:

 subscription_id = "your-subscription-id"